What to Know About the London Parliament Attack

-A police officer has been stabbed and at least one person has been shot outside the British Parliament, according to reports, in what London police are calling a "terrorist incident."
+A woman was killed and several others were injured after a vehicle ran down pedestrians on London's Westminster Bridge on Wednesday.
+At around the same time, a police officer was stabbed and at least one person was shot outside the British Parliament, according to reports, in what London police are calling a "terrorist incident."

 “There has been a serious incident near to Parliament Square this afternoon which is being treated as a terrorist attack until the police know otherwise," London Mayor Sadiq Khan said in a statement on Twitter.